 Cycling is popular in the Emilia Romagna area and a number of Riccione’s hotels have teamed up to capitalize on this.
 These hotels provide specific facilities for cycling tourists, including bike hire, cycle storage and tour guides. (wiki)

-We stayed 3-star “Hotel Baltic” in Riccione.
+We stayed at the 3-star “Hotel Baltic” in Riccione.
 Price for one night was 55€.
-Unlimited breakfast, lunch (we didn’t have lunch because we were always on bike) and dinner (unlimited salad, main course, side dish, wine and dessert) is included to the price.
+Unlimited breakfast, lunch (we didn’t have lunch because we were always on the bike) and dinners (unlimited salad, main course, side dish, wine, and dessert) are included to the price.
 You can choose dishes from several options.
 The meals were delicious.

 After setting up our bikes, it was afternoon.
 We didn’t want to fool away the day, so we jumped on our bikes and went to Pesaro at the south, through Cattolica.

 The weather was lovely, the scenery was beautiful, and the roads were good.

 We woke up to a bright and beautiful morning.
 We had a strong breakfast because it was time to go to the mountains.
 We got some maps from the hotel which including 20 different routes with four different difficulty levels (very hard, hard, moderate, easy).
 We chose a very-hard level route and started cycling.